maraju2010/TCL-Scripts/README.md

-# TCL-Scripts
+# Change ANI TCL Script

-repository of TCL scripts developed for business requirements identified during project implementations Business requirement: To determine correct ANI to apply for the call based on the ANI used by last call.Typically useful for tele-marketing cases.
+Business requirement: To determine correct ANI to apply for the call based on the ANI used by last call.Typically useful for tele-marketing cases.